1. Accueil

 • Have basic skills and knowledge in business administration.
 No advanced understanding of mathematics or econometrics is necessary for this course, but the basic understanding of statistics (at an undergraduate business studies level) is beneficial for following the course.
 Basic knowledge and use of Microsoft Excel programs are preferable.
 Advanced data science and computer programing skills are not needed for this course.

-• Be present in class (5th of February) and you will receive your predefined group numbers.
+• Be present in our first lecture and you will receive your predefined group numbers.
 In the first lecture, you will pitch for your field project!
 Note that the lecture is limited to 50 students and 10 exchange students.
-If you are not registered by February 10th (at 9 pm), registration will not be possible anymore (no exception!).
+If you are not registered by the 2nd lecture registration will not be possible anymore (no exception!).
 If you are an exchange student, please note that for practical purposes, only 10 exchange students will be allowed (1 per fieldwork group).
 If more than 10 exchange students register, students will be chosen by drawing lots.

 Required and corequired courses